Fentanyl Addiction in Veterans: Effects & Treatment

 Is Fentanyl Addictive?

-Certain people may be at a relatively greater risk of developing an addiction to drugs like fentanyl.
-The following risk factors are associated with addiction:6
+Certain individuals may find themselves at a significantly heightened risk of developing an addiction to powerful substances such as fentanyl.
+Various risk factors contribute to this vulnerability:

 Adverse Effects of Fentanyl Use